mongstad/VB_WebGPU_Early_Torus_Prototype/README.md

 ### Run locally

+Requires a browser with WebGPU.
+Tested on Chrome/Edge (default), and Firefox 141+ on Windows (may require a flag on macOS/Linux).
+Use a local server (e.g., `python -m http.server`).

 This demo is a single HTML file, but the safest way to run it is from a local web server (some browsers restrict `file://` access).